1932 United States House of Representatives election in Minnesota: Background

 Minnesota's representation in the United States House of Representatives fell from ten to nine seats after the Reapportionment Act of 1929.
 The Minnesota Legislature, controlled by the Republican Party, passed legislation redistricting these seats in April 1931.
 However, Governor Floyd B. Olson, a member of the Minnesota Farmer–Labor Party, vetoed it on April 20, stating that it was a gerrymander.
-The 7th congressional district stretched over 175 miles across the state and Henepin County was divided between three districts.
+The 7th congressional district stretched over 175 miles across the state and Hennepin County was divided between three districts.

 The legislature was unable to overturn Olson's veto.
 Proponents of the legislation argued that the Constitution of the United States gives redistricting power solely to the legislature and Olson, as governor, had no power over it.
 The Minnesota Secretary of State started accepting nominations from the new districts and rejected at-large nominations.

 W. Yale Smiley filed a writ of mandamus to force the secretary of state to accept his at-large nomination.
 He was rejected and appealed to the Supreme Court of the United States.
 The Supreme Court ruled unanimously in Smiley's favor on April 11, 1932.
 Minnesota had to use an at-large district as the legislature was not set to convene until January 1933, and Olson refused to call a special session.
 Minnesota previously used an at-large seat during the 1912 election, which was won by James Manahan.